all2gos/all2gos.github.io/index.md

 *Jul 2021*
 **2nd place in a design competition for a green solution that can be implemented on the university campus**

+## After hours

+I can solve a Rubik's cube in 6 seconds.
+I own the [24 fastest single solve](https://rankingi.rubiart.pl/rankings) of this puzzle in the entire history of the largest Polish Speedcubing Online League.

+I love climbing 🧗‍♂️, whether it's on the climbing wall (my hardest route ever done: 6b+ 💪) or out on the rocks (my hardest route ever done outdoor: 6a+).
+I prefer bouldering over rope climbing.

+I like fiction books 📖, my favorite authors are Andrzej Pilipiuk and Jacek Dukaj.
+Unfortunately, lately, I have a little less time for reading and in 2024 I have read only 3 books.